Our Talented Team Members

 Ivy Hunnicut Studio Manager

-I’m Ivy Hunnicut and I grew up in Philadelphia, surrounded by the arts community.
-I began ceramics as a 7-year-old during summer camp and have loved working with clay ever since.
-I got my BFA in Ceramics with Entrepreneurial Studies from Tyler School of Art.
-I love wheel throwing and have more recently found myself making handbuilt sculptural work that also has function.
-While at Temple, I made many pieces without understanding their deeper meaning until after completing them.
+Ivy grew up in Philadelphia, surrounded by the arts community.
+She began ceramics as a 7-year-old during summer camp and has loved working with clay ever since.
+She got her BFA in Ceramics with Entrepreneurial Studies from Tyler School of Art.
+Ivy loves wheel throwing and has more recently found herself making handbuilt sculptural work that also has function.
+While at Temple, she made many pieces without understanding their deeper meaning until after completing them.
 It is wonderful to get to experience the emotional value of creating art.
-Aside from artwork, I love nature, cooking and baking, and being with my pets!
+Aside from artwork, Ivy loves nature, cooking and baking, and being with her pets!

 Sybil Cohen